brendaoby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *2-Prints all the groups the current user is part of* *3-Makes betty the owner of hello*
 *4-Creates an empty file called hello*
+*5-Adds execute permission to the owner of the file hello*